discourse/discourse-developer-docs/docs/03-code-internals/23-customizing-the-post-menu.md

 });
 ```

-Something very important you need to be aware of how the DAG algorith works, is that it will try to respect all the positions that were requested, but it won't necessarily do it just before or after the requested places.
+Something significant you have to know about how the DAG algorithm works, is that it will try to respect all the positions that were requested, but it won't necessarily do it just before or after the requested places.

 For example, suppose you have these buttons in the following order: `Like, Delete, Edit, Copy`.